davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

   - add a top-level folder
   - add the `nuxt.config.ts`
   - update the root `extends` array
-- move concerns in an order that is likely to break only one thing at a time:
+- move concerns so that you're only likely to break one thing at a time:
   - `config`:
     - moving settings and modules should be straightforward
     - some configuration (i.e. [Nuxt Content](#nuxt-content)) may need reconfiguring